ulif/nitrokey-101/README.md

 ## Step #3: Create GPG Keys

-Plug you Nitrokey Pro into the computer.
+Plug your Nitrokey Pro into the computer.
 Then start `gpg2`, go into admin mode and generate the keys.

     $ gpg2 --card-edit